 Liberty Hill ISD has developed our "Panther Curriculum" consisting of scope and sequence documents and additional instructional materials aligned to the Texas Essential Knowledge and Skills (TEKS) standards to support student learning.
 All schools use technology as an integral part of the educational program.
 Students are provided "hands-on" opportunities with computer-assisted instruction, application, and programming.
 Each campus library is equipped with books, films, equipment, periodicals, and online book titles available to our students for research and enrichment.
-Our commitment to serving our students' academic and social-emotional learning needs in Liberty Hill is our top priority.
+The District's commitment to serving the students' academic and social-emotional learning needs is the District's top priority.